Paleologo-Oriundi: Claimed family history

 Upon the death of John George Palaeologus, the last Marquis of Montferrat of the Palaeologus-Montferrat family, on 30 April 1533, Montferrat was inherited by the Gonzaga family of Mantua.
 The new marquis, Federico II Gonzaga, was connected to the family by marriage, being the husband of Margaret Paleologa, niece of John George.
 Federico had married Margaret on 3 October 1531, with the explicit goal of acquiring Montferrat.
 The deaths of John George and later Margaret did not spell the end for the male-line lineage of the Palaeologus-Montferrat family.
-John George had an illegitimate son, Flaminio Paleologo, born in 1518, who the marquis had unsuccessfully attempted to have legitimised.
+John George had an illegitimate son, Flaminio Paleologo, born in 1518, whom the marquis had unsuccessfully attempted to have legitimised.
 Although Flaminio would end his life accused of conspiracy against the Gonzagas, being violently killed in prison on 24 May 1571, he would supposedly be survived by seven children.
 The accusations against Flaminio were true, as he had unsuccessfully worked to overthrow the Gonzagas and gain control of Montferrat.
 Two of Flaminio's supposed sons are said to have had children of their own, with there being an extinct lineage descending from his younger son Ferdinando, and a lineage descending from his older son Teodoro.
 The Paleologo-Oriundi family claims descent from Teodoro, and though their lineage is partially documented, contradictions exist.
 If they were to be genuine male-line descendants, they would still not be considered true members of the Palaeologus-Montferrat family, or the Palaiologos dynasty itself, on account of descent through an illegitimate son.

 According to the Paleologo-Oriundi family, Flaminio's eldest son, Teodoro (?–1586), was also accused of conspiracy and took refuge in his wife's homeland, Camerano, near Ancona.
 In order to pass unnoticed, he adopted the fake last name Calabraga, which would periodically be adopted by later members of the family as well.
 The Paleologo-Oriundi also claim that Teodoro's son, Flaminio II (1562–1624), was granted the right to use the title Prince of the Holy Roman Empire by Ferdinand II, Holy Roman Emperor (r.
 1619–1637).
 Flaminio II's great-grandson, Pietro II (1667–1704), was the first to use the name Oriundi.
 The word oriundo (of which Oriundi is the plural form) is an Italian noun describing an immigrant that is originally of Italian ancestry, it comes from the Latin oriri and is linguistically related to the term Orient (east).

 Four brothers of the Paleologo-Oriundi family—Francesco, Settimio, Ottavio and Noe—supposedly died in 1812 fighting for Napoleon in the French invasion of Russia.